 Branding (also called brand marketing) includes your personality, colors, messaging, imagery, mission, and values—basically, what people immediately think of when they think of your company

 So, how can you build the right connections with the right customers?
 It’s all about fostering appropriate emotional connections with your brand, consciously and unconsciously, that make purchasing from your brand a habit.

 Core dimensions of branding

 The University of Southern California explains that building these emotional connections depends on crafting a solid brand personality, and centering all other brand efforts around this personality.
-(We’ve included their infographic with the full details behind this approach below.)
+(We’ve included their infographic with the full details behind this approach above.)

 They’ve identified five main successful core dimensions of a brand’s personality:

 - Sincerity: Honesty and genuineness